Vikram (soundtrack)

 Vikram is the soundtrack album composed by Anirudh Ravichander for the 2022 Indian Tamil-language action thriller film of the same name directed by Lokesh Kanagaraj.
 Produced by Raaj Kamal Films International, the film features an ensemble cast with Kamal Haasan, Vijay Sethupathi and Fahadh Faasil in lead roles.
 The film marks Anirudh's second collaboration with Lokesh after Master (2021), and his first with Haasan, respectively.

 Haasan, along with Vishnu Edavan and Heisenberg, wrote lyrics for the five-song soundtrack.
-The first track from the film, "Pathala Pathala", sung by Haasan was released as the lead single from the album on 11 May 2022, and the album was released by Sony Music on 15 May and received several million views which was the most viewed song on YouTube.
+The first track from the film, "Pathala Pathala", sung by Haasan was released as the lead single from the album on 11 May 2022, and the album was released by Sony Music India on 15 May and received several million views on YouTube.
 The release coincided with a promotional event held at the Jawaharlal Nehru Indoor Stadium in Chennai, featuring the cast and crew, and other prominent celebrities in attendance.
-The soundtrack received highly positive response from critics and audiences appreciating Anirudh, for the compositions, musical approach and style.
+The soundtrack received positive response from critics and audiences appreciating Anirudh, for the compositions, musical approach and style.

 Production

-The album marked Anirudh's first collaboration with Haasan.
+The album marked Anirudh's first collaboration with Kamal Haasan.
 It was intended to be his second film with the actor as Anirudh had previously signed to score for S. Shankar's Indian 2 and had composed all the tunes during December 2017 and 2018.
 The film's troubled production and the significant delays that it had caused, led Vikram to be the first film released from this collaboration.
 Lokesh Kanagaraj, insisted Anirudh's inclusion in the film, after previously working on Master.

 Speaking to Ananda Vikatan, Lokesh had opined that Anirudh had "effortlessly created all the songs in the film, which he did never before for an action film".
 Anirudh worked continuously for 55–60 hours for Vikrams soundtrack.
 He also worked on the background score from early-May 2022, and did final mixing on the score, three days before the film's release.